 BRAD MEHLDAU TRIO

-Art accompanying story in printed newspaper (not available in this archive): photo/Tim Hale.
+Art accompanying story in printed newspaper (not available in this archive): photo by Tim Hole.